 - Blogs and Journals: Blackboard Learn introduced individual, group and course blogs into the Blackboard environment.

-- Collaboration: This tool provides a means for real-time lessons and discussions.
+- Collaborate: This tool provides a means for real-time lessons and discussions.
 It can be used to hold real-time, online classroom discussions, teaching assistant sessions, and office hour type question and answer forums.

 - E-mail: Faculty can send e-mail to individuals or groups participating in a course.